 Perhaps because if stored in a cool place, they'll last several months, well into winter.

 Butternut squash is the queen of winter squashes.
-The taste is so good, and so consistent, that from what I understand, most "canned pumpkin" that we use to make pumpkin pie is actually made with a variety of pumpkin more akin to butternut squash than to the pumpkins we use for jack-o-lanterns.
-(See Canned pumpkin is it really pumpkin?)
+The taste is so good, and so consistent, that from what I understand, most "canned pumpkin" that we use to make pumpkin pie is actually made with a variety of pumpkin more akin to the butternut squash than to the pumpkins we use for jack-o-lanterns.

-Pasta with Butternut Parmesan Sauce Recipe
+Pasta With Butternut Squash Parmesan Sauce

 Be careful when you cut the squash, winter squash are hard!
 The best way to do it safely is to slice a bit off of both ends so that you can stand the squash upright without it rolling.
 Then cut down the middle.
 See how to cut and peel a butternut squash for visuals, though note for this recipe you do not want to peel the squash before roasting.